robotchickn1/SSSIHL_roadshow/README.md

 sudo apt install gedit
 ```
 4. Now, type `gedit` to create a new file.
 A program such as adding the sum of 'n' numbers can be written in this text file. **A small note** - since, the program must run as quickly and efficiently as possible, the code must be written in C language.
 This file can now be saved as a `.c` file, for example, say, `sum.c`.
-5. Now, the code can be compiled to 0s and 1s using `gcc`.
-So, type `gcc sum.c` to do so.
+5. Now, the code is to be compiled to 0s and 1s using `gcc`.
+Therefore, type `gcc sum.c`.
 6. Type in `./a.out` to run the `a.out` file in the current directory and render the ouput in the terminal.
 The program can also be checked here to see if it is consistent.

 ## Using RISC-V Architecture